SaidGandur01/frisbee-golf/README.md

 2. Run **npm install** to install the dependencies for this project.
 3. Run ng serve to be able to run the project locally.

-## For this test the following characteristics were added and the following assessments were taken into account:
+## For this test, the following characteristics were added and the following assessments were taken into account:

 1. Many angular directives have been added to demonstrate extensive handling with them, such as: ngIf, ngFor, ngClass and many more.